pablojorge/gtk-viewer/README.md

 * Image index and total number of files
 * Current order (by date/name ascending or descending)

+On the top of the window there's a menubar, a toolbar with the most common operations, and the pinbar.
+The pinbar provides quick-access to a small subset of target directories.
+Each contains a custom thumbnail from each target directory, and can be used to quickly move the current file to that directory.
+The name of the current file is in both the window title and below the image.

 ### Special files

 Video files are previewed selecting a frame located at approximately 20% of the duration of the video.
 GIF files are first previewed showing only the first frame.
 PDF files are previewed extracting the image of the first page, and EPUB files are previewed by extracting the cover image.

 ### Embedded preview

-By pressing the 'E' key, if the current file is an animated GIF file, animation will start.
-That setting is persistent, so if you switch to another GIF file it will also be animated, until animation is toggled off again with the 'E' key.
+By pressing the 'G' key, if the current file is an animated GIF file, animation will start.
+That setting is persistent, so if you switch to another GIF file it will also be animated, until animation is toggled off again.

-For video files, pressing the 'e' key will embed a video player in the main window, but it's not permanent, so if you switch to a new video, the embedded player will be killed and will have to be started again with the 'e' key.
+For video files, pressing the 'E' key will embed a video player in the main window, but it's not permanent, so if you switch to a new video, the embedded player will be killed and will have to be started again with the 'E' key.

 ## Moving files

 The idea is to make it easy to distribute a big set of files into different directories.
 The first step is to select a base directory.
 Once the base directory is selected (B), every time a new target directory is selected, it will be relative to the base dir.
 When the 'M' key is pressed, a directory selection dialog will be presented, starting in the base directory.
 Once a directory is selected, the current file will be moved to that dir.
+The last selection can be reused with the '.' key.
+Every time the target selection dialog is shown, on the left there's a list with all the targets already used in this session, ordered by name.

 ### Auto-handling of conflicts